MediaComem/comem-webdev/subjects/cli/README.md

 #### Unix Command Syntax

-When calling the `help` function or looking up some documentation, you could eventually found some strange lines that apparently makes no sense, like:
+When reading a command's manual or documentation, you may find some strange syntax that make little sense to you, like:

 ```bash
 cd [-L|[-P [-e]] [-@]] [dir]